blockdudes/Includer/README.md

    ```

 4. **Access the frontend application:**
-   Open your browser and navigate to `http://localhost:3000` to see EasyPay in action.
+   Open your browser and navigate to `http://localhost:3000` to see Includer in action.

 ### Setting Up the Backend